Superalgos/Superalgos/README.md

 # Overview

 > **Watch the [Superalgos Platform Quick Getting Started Guide](https://www.youtube.com/watch?v=_apiM49udL0) video for a quick intro.
-The current version of the app does not require a log in, so you may ignore that bit.**
+The video is slightly outdated in that the Superalgos Desktop App (the client version of the Platform) does not require a login and does not feature a menu on top.
+Otherwise, the content is still valid.**

 The first time you run the app, you will see the following screen, split in half.
 The top half features the space used by the _Charting System_ and the bottom half features the _Designer_.